Reboot2004/flutter-ipynb-viewer/README.md

-# Flutter Jupyter Notebook Viewer
+ create .# Flutter Jupyter Notebook Viewer

 This project is a Flutter-based mobile application that allows users to run and view Jupyter Notebook (.ipynb) files.
 The app includes a Cpython wrapper to run Jupyter notebooks and allows users to add pip libraries.
 Additionally, the project includes a Flask-based server to load various models of TensorFlow and Torch.